cosinewaves/beta/README.md

 ### `evaluate(fn) -> evaluate<T>`

 Create a derived value from other states.

+> evaluate uses a distinctUntilChanged behaviour to calculate evaluations - only re-evaluating when the new value is different to the old value.
+This helps peformance and reduced memory usage.
+You can read about it [here](https://www.learnrxjs.io/learn-rxjs/operators/filtering/distinctuntilchanged).

 ```lua
 local health = state(80)